earabul-sudo/Design-Optimisation/20201009_Deliverables_Assignment1_EA_00/README.md

 For Part 1cpart2, simply run the part1cb3 script.

 Please keep all the scripts in the same environment.
+Please ensure the 'lahautebornedata20172020.mat' matrix is available in your environment.

 Excel sheets for Part 1a, 1b and 1d can also be found here.

+Link to Github Project -> https://github.com/earabul-sudo/Design-Optimisation